-A low risk of spill was today declared in the Murray system by the Resource Manager for northern Victoria.
+There is no change to the risk of spill in the Murray or Campaspe systems, the Resource Manager for northern Victoria announced today.

-Resource Manager for northern Victoria Mark Bailey said the risk of spill in the Murray system during 2015/16 had fallen below the 10 per cent threshold for a declaration to be made.
+Resource Manager for northern Victoria Mark Bailey said the risk of spill in the Murray and Campaspe systems during 2016/17 remained above the 10 per cent threshold needed for a declaration to be made.

-Dr Bailey added the risk of spill assessment did not refer to the chances of flooding in the Murray system.
+Dr Bailey added the risk of spill assessment did not describe the chances of flooding in the Murray or Campaspe systems this season.
 He reminded the public that the risk of spill relates to the availability of water in spillable water accounts and does not refer to flood risks downstream of the storages.

 Allocation trade from New South Wales to Victoria is limited to the lesser of a net annual volume of 200 GL or a volume that keeps the risk of spill in the Murray system below 50 per cent.
-The spill risk limit allows more than 200 GL of trade.
-Therefore, the net annual volume of 200 GL will apply unless advised otherwise.
+The current risk of spill limit allows 39 GL of net trade from New South Wales to Victoria.

-Customers participating in the water trading market can monitor trade availability on the Water Register website, waterregister.vic.gov.au/water-trading/allocation-trading.
+Customers participating in the water trading market can monitor trade availability on the Water Register website.

 Next announcement on risk of spill

-The first risk of spill assessment in the Murray, Goulburn and Campaspe systems for the 2016/17 season will be announced on July 1, 2016.
+The risk of spill in the Murray and Campaspe systems will be updated on Wednesday August 10, 2016.

-For information about the Resource Manager for northern Victorian regulated water systems, including seasonal determinations, resource availability and carryover volumes, please visit www.nvrm.net.au.
-The status of Victorian shares of Murray storages is available at www.mdba.gov.au/what-we-do/managing-rivers/river-murray-system/water-sharing
+For information about the Resource Manager for northern Victorian regulated water systems, including seasonal determinations, resource availability please visit www.nvrm.net.au.
+The status of Victorian shares of Murray storages is available at the Murray Darling Basin Authority website.